 Volume Variance Relations for Scaling Statistics#

-Michael Pyrcz, Professor, The University of Texas at Austin#
+Michael J. Pyrcz, Professor, The University of Texas at Austin

-Twitter | GitHub | Website | GoogleScholar | Book | YouTube | LinkedIn#
+Twitter | GitHub | Website | GoogleScholar | Geostatistics Book | YouTube | Applied Geostats in Python e-book | Applied Machine Learning in Python e-book | LinkedIn

 • all spatial statistics have an implicit scale assumption

-• for example, as the scale, support size, increases the variance reduces
+For example, as the scale, support size, increases the variance reduces.

 YouTube Lecture: check out my lecture on: